ned14/outcome/doc/src/content/changelog/_index.md

 assumed that importers of the Outcome cmake targets will configure their own precompiled headers which incorporate Outcome.

+Installability is now CI tested per commit
+: Due to installability of Outcome (e.g. `make install`) breaking itself rather more frequently than is ideal, installability is now tested on CI per commit.

 ### Bug fixes:

 [#214](https://github.com/ned14/outcome/issues/214)